 Manual contact tracing has been conducted at DU since the first positive case on March 13, 2020.
 Our first priority when an individual in our community falls ill or tests positive is to support them in seeking medical attention and communicate our concern for their well-being.
 We also review with them the need to isolate and remain off-campus (or, for campus residents, we isolate them on campus).
-In each instance, interviews and follow-up conversations determine when and where the person who had tested positive or was presumed positive for SARS-CoV-2 had been on campus, with whom they might have come into contact, and whether that contact included physical proximity of within six feet for at least 10 minutes and whether the parties were wearing face coverings.
-Individuals who may have been in contact with the person are then called to discuss the possible contact and to provide them with information regarding the need to self-isolate and stay off campus.
-This high-touch manual tracing effort has occurred successfully at DU for our small number of cases, via designated University staff.
+In each instance, interviews and follow-up conversations determine when and where the person who tested positive (or presumed positive) for SARS-CoV-2 has been on campus, with whom they might have come into contact, whether that contact included physical proximity within six feet for at least 15 minutes cumulatively across 24 hours, and whether the parties were wearing face coverings.
+Individuals who may have been in contact with the person are then called to discuss the possible contact and to provide them with information regarding the need to quarantine for up to 14-days and stay off campus.
+This high-touch manual tracing effort has occurred successfully at DU via designated University staff.
 As needed for each case, additional individualized support is provided by the Student Affairs and Inclusive Excellence (SAIE) team, the Health and Counseling Center (HCC), the Vice Provost for Academic Affairs, and/or Human Resources and Inclusive Community (HRIC), as appropriate.